 Calcium deficiency; hypocalcemia

-Hypocalcaemia is low levels of calcium in the blood.
-In health, various hormones keep the blood calcium levels within a narrow range, but changes in the level of these hormones or reduced consumption of calcium in the diet can lead to the calcium level dropping too low.
+Hypocalcaemia is a low level of calcium in the blood.
+In health, various hormones keep the blood calcium levels within a narrow range, but changes in the level of these hormones or, rarely, reduced consumption of calcium in the diet can lead to the calcium level dropping too low.